mad4octos/Annotator_GUI/README.md

 python3 main.py
 ```

-When the code is done running, it should produce a `test_video.mp4` displaying all the predicted masks; this video can be viewed to validate SAM2 predictions.
-The actual masks are saved as a sparse tensor within `generated_frame_masks.pkl`.
+If default values are used, when the code is done running, it should produce a `test_video.mp4` displaying all the predicted masks; this video can be viewed to validate SAM2 predictions.
+The actual masks are saved as a dictionary of sparse tensors within `generated_frame_masks.pkl`.

 Please raise an issue or contact M.Hair if you experience issues using this code.